The Role of IoT in Supply Chain Optimization

 Definition:

-A strategic approach to managing the interrelated activities, processes, and resources involved in sourcing, procurement, production, logistics, and distribution of goods and services is known as supply chain management, or SCM.
+Supply chain management, or SCM, is a strategic approach to managing the interrelated activities, processes, and resources involved in the sourcing, procurement, production, logistics, and distribution of goods and services.
 It seeks to maximize the movement of goods, data, and funds from suppliers to final consumers along the whole supply chain network.
-SCM includes planning, coordinating, collaborating, and working towards continuous improvement in order to increase productivity, lower expenses, lessen risks, and successfully satisfy customer demands.
+SCM includes planning, coordinating, collaborating, and working towards continuous improvement to increase productivity, lower expenses, lessen risks, and successfully satisfy customer demands.

 Key Components: